Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 * Create user X, set SMS and Mail attributes, used for authorization
 * Create user Y, set SMS and Mail attributes, used for authorization
-* Create notification A-SMS, set notification_command for sms, add user X, assign notification A-SMS to service A
+* Create notification A-SMS, set command for sms, add user X, assign notification A-SMS to service A
-* Create notification B-Mail, set notification_command for mail, add user X, assign notification Mail to service B
+* Create notification B-Mail, set command for mail, add user X, assign notification Mail to service B
-* Create notification C-SMS, set notification_command for sms, add user Y, assign notification C-SMS to service C
+* Create notification C-SMS, set command for sms, add user Y, assign notification C-SMS to service C
-* Create notification C-Mail, set notification_command for mail, add user Y, assign notification C-Mail to service C
+* Create notification C-Mail, set command for mail, add user Y, assign notification C-Mail to service C

 Previously in Icinga 1.x it looked like this: